zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/partitioning/partitioning.md

 ## Conclusion

-In this Lab, you had an opportunity to try out Hybrid Partitioning.
+In this lab, you had an opportunity to try out Hybrid Partitioning.

 Oracle hybrid partitioned tables combine classical internal partitioned tables with Oracle external partitioned tables to form a more general partitioning called hybrid partitioned tables.